Luisnguyen1/SenEdge/document_english_version/final_report.md

 ```
 ## 2. Research Methodology

+### 2.1.
+Research Object
+This study sets out 3 primary objectives:
+1. Develop a comprehensive integrated system combining IoT and AI for retail environments.
+2. Optimize the shopping experience through virtual assistant technology and indoor positioning.
+3. Enhance store operational efficiency through real-time data analytics.

+### 2.2.
+Scope of Research
+The research focuses on the design and deployment of a smart retail ecosystem integrating:
+- A virtual assistant system based on RAG (Retrieval Augmented Generation)
+- An indoor positioning system using BLE (Bluetooth Low Energy)
+- A crowd analytics and queue management system powered by Computer Vision
+- An IoT sensor network for environmental monitoring and activity tracking
+-
 ## 3. System Architecture

 The system is designed based on a four-layer microservices architecture, ensuring high modularity and scalability.
 Each layer has distinct roles and responsibilities and communicates through clearly defined APIs.